jsmolka/egg-player/readme.md

 ## Things to do

 ### General
-- rewrite `LibraryWidget`
 - look into compile error in `types.hpp`
-- rename `Audio` to `Track`
 - write proper project file, use compiler optimization
-- change app background color to black to prevent white flashing when resizing
-  - need to use the [windows api](https://forum.qt.io/topic/69867/temporary-white-border-on-resizing-qt-quick-application-window-on-windows-desktop/2)

 ### C++ Core Guidelines
 - [guidelines](https://github.com/isocpp/CppCoreGuidelines)